 The federal government has not defined safe levels of HCA consumption.

-Jennifer Riley, a registered dietitian and managing director of the cancer project.
+Just find some better alternatives, such as grilled veggie burgers, said Jennifer Riley, a registered dietician and managing director of the Cancer Project.

-Grilled on the grill, not in the frying pan.
+Grilled on the grill, not in the frying pan, on the grill, outdoor.

 So now it's veggie burgers.